 I am sure all professionals feel like this to some degree.
-That their working world is full of myths and half-truths but given the nature of the work we do, and how relatively new our profession is, I believe sport psychology is surely up there when it comes to misconceptions.
-Below are three of my favourites – in no particular order.
-I use the word favourite due to both a combination of how often we come across them as well as the potential benefits to everyone of debunking them.
+That their working world is full of myths and half-truths.
+But the nature of the work we do and how relatively new our profession is I believe sport psychology is surely up there when it comes to a number of misconceptions.
+Below are some of my favourites – in no particular order.
+I use the word favourite due to both a combination of how often we come across them as well as the potential benefits to every one of debunking them.
 So if you enjoy this article then make sure you share it by sharing the URL with others:

 This is a humdinger – the notion that we are born to be potentially excellent at something regardless of the amount of effort we put in.
 In my view, people confuse what they regard as “natural talent” for biological and genetic variation.